AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-protocol.md

 Although user can stake on multiple smart contracts, the amount is limited.
 To be more precise, amount of database entries that can exist per user is limited.
 This should not be a problem in practice though.

-The protocol keeps track of how much was staked by the user in the `Voting` and `Build&Earn` subperiods.
-This is important for the bonus reward calculation.
+The protocol keeps track of stake amounts across subperiods.
+Some bonus-related bookkeeping may still exist in protocol storage for legacy/internal compatibility, but Tokenomics 3.0 provides **no separate user-facing bonus pool**.

 It is not possible to stake on a dApp that has been unregistered.
 However, if dApp is unregistered after user has staked on it, user will keep earning